-This paper has reexamined the history of computer music and music programming languages with a focus on the universalism of PCM and the black-boxing tendencies of the UGen paradigm.
+This paper has reexamined the history of computer music and music programming languages with a focus on the universalism of PCM and the black-boxing tendencies of the Unit Generator paradigm.
 Historically, it was expected that the clear division of roles between engineers and composers would enable the creation of new forms of expression using computers.
-Indeed, from the perspective of post-acousmatic discourse, some scholars, such as Holbrook and Rudi, still consider this division to be a positive development:
+Indeed, from the perspective of Post-Acousmatic discourse, some, such as Holbrook and Rudi, still consider this division to be a positive development: